HeshamASH/white-moind/SOURCE_FILES/customer-fees.md

 Personal payments:
  We will collect the fee from balance in the currency in which the fee is payable.
 To do this, we may need to convert the fee amount from your sending balance into the currency in which the fee is payable, in which case the fees for “Currency Conversions” also apply.
-If you use another payment method to partially fund the payment, the fee will be pro-rated.
+If you use another payment method to partially fund the payment, the fee will be pro-

+ rated.
  Fixed fee for personal transactions (based on currency received) Australian dollar 0.30 AUD
  Brazilian real 0.60 BRL